© 2020 Koch Industries, Inc. All rights reserved.

 Get updates from Koch delivered right to your inbox.

-The sustainability of a business depends on the responsible stewardship of the resources it requires to operate.
+The sustainability of a business hinges on the responsible stewardship of the resources it requires to operate.
 Across our companies, sustainability means constantly innovating: To make products using fewer resources.
 To keep people safe and protect the environment.
 To minimize waste.
 To reduce energy intensity.
 To manage supply chains responsibly.
-To create better pollution prevention technology for us and others.
+And to create better pollution prevention technology for us and others.

 Wildlife Habitat Council

-Thirteen Koch sites comprising of 311,000 acres have earned Wildlife Habitat Council Certification for commitment to habitat conservation and environmental education.
-Koch Industries received the 2015 Conservation Education Award for Sustained Excellence in Conservation & Education Outreach.
+Fourteen Koch sites comprising more than 312,900 acres have earned Wildlife Habitat Council Certification for commitment to habitat conservation and environmental education.
+Most recently, our headquarters in Wichita, Kansas, earned Silver Certification for conservation efforts undertaken at the campus.

 Leadership in Sustainability